How Do Weather Conditions Affect a Site Mixed Concrete Pour?

 - Make sure you have adequate people available to lay the concrete fast.

-Mixed on-site concrete requires temperatures to be above 2°C for mixing and pouring.
-In temperatures lower than this you run the risk of ice forming in the concrete mix.
+NHBC standards require temperatures to be above 2°C for mixing and pouring site-mixed concrete.
+Temperatures lower than this can impact on chemical reactions that occur as part of the curing process, and there is a risk of ice forming in the concrete mix.
 This reduces the strength of the concrete and severely slows down the curing process.

 A Concrete Pour in the Rain

-The use of volumetric concrete provides the opportunity to tweak the mix according to the weather conditions we’re working in.
-Every member of our team is experienced in dealing with a range of weather conditions and can offer guidance based on that experience.
+Site mixed concrete offers the benefit of being able to tweak the mix according to the weather conditions we’re working in.
+Every member of our team is experienced in dealing with a range of weather conditions for pouring concrete and can offer guidance based on that experience.

 - Avoid pouring concrete on wet surfaces or accumulated water.